deviceonbi/ReleaseNote/README.md

   - Normal mode: If (data N - data N-1) less than zero, then treat the result as zero
   - Negative mode: Allow the result of (data N - data N-1) less than zero.

+#### System log feature on Dashboard for system diagnostic

+- Add new dashboard panel - Ene Event Log Panel
+- Add new datasource function:
+  - DeviceLog - logs of device online / offline / setValue
+  - SysOperationLog - logs of GET/ADD/Update/Delete organization or object or parameter
+  - SystemLog - logs of user Login / Logout

 ### [Update]

 #### Alarm